 These balances represent payments in the current year that will benefit future periods, the net cash surrender value of key retired employees' life insurance, renewable energy credits and deposits made to MISO.
-The balance of the deposit made to MISO as of June 30, 2018 was \$900,000.
+The balance of the deposit made to MISO as of June 30, 2019 and 2018 was \$500,000 and \$900,000, respectively.

-Regulatory Assets and Regulatory Deferred Resources
+Regulatory Assets

 The Agency has adopted the provisions for regulatory accounting as outlined in GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre - November 30, 1989 FASB and other AICPA Pronouncements.
 This statement provides for the deferral of costs and revenues which will be recognized through future rate adjustments.
-See Notes 5, 6, 7 and 8 for details.
+See Notes 5, 6, and 7 for details.